Saab 32 Lansen: Development

 In Autumn 1946, the Saab company began internal studies aimed at developing a replacement aircraft for the Saab B 18/S 18 as Sweden's standard attack aircraft.
-In 1948, Saab was formally approached by the Swedish Government with a request to investigate the development of a turbojet-powered strike aircraft to replace a series of 1940s vintage attack, reconnaissance and night-fighter aircraft then in the Flygvapnet: the B 18/S 18, J 21R/A 21R and J 30 (de Havilland Mosquito).
+In 1948, Saab was formally approached by the Swedish Government with a request to investigate the development of a turbojet-powered strike aircraft, to replace a series of 1940s vintage attack, reconnaissance and night-fighter aircraft in the Flygvapnet: the B 18/S 18, J 21R/A 21R and J 30 (de Havilland Mosquito).
 Out of several differing design studies performed, including a twin-engine aircraft intended to be powered by a pair of de Havilland Ghost turbojet engines, Saab settled on a single-engine design, which was initially designated the P1150.

+Its basic design also drew upon materials obtained from Switzerland, including drawings on Messerschmitt's P.1101, P.1110, P.1111 and P.1112 projects.
+SAAB's project manager Frid Wänström retrieved these secret papers from Switzerland to Sweden in 1945.
+The documents originated from Messerschmitt engineers who fled to Switzerland at the end of the Second World War.
+Among them were the engineer and aerodynamicist Hermann Behrbohm, who joined Saab's core team around the Saab 29 Tunnan and upcoming aircraft like the Saab 32 Lansen and Saab 35 Draken.

 On 20 December 1948, a phase one contract for the design and mock-up of the proposed aircraft was issued, formally initiating development work upon the P1150.
 The requirements laid out by the Swedish Air Force for the P1150 were demanding: it had to be able to attack anywhere along Sweden's 2,000 km (1,245 miles) of coastline within one hour of launch from a central location.
 It had to be capable of being launched in any weather conditions and at day or night.
 In response, Saab elected to develop a twin-seat aircraft with a low-mounted wing, and equipped with advanced electronics.
-The P1150 would break new grounds for the Swedish Air Force, being their first two-seat jet aircraft, and the first to carry a built-in search radar.
+The P1150 broke new grounds for the Swedish Air Force, being their first two-seat jet aircraft, and the first to carry a built-in search radar.